discordjs/guide/guide/sharding/additional-information.md

 ## Online Examples

-Here are's an example if you still need more resources.
+Here's an example if you still need more resources.

 * [Listen.moe](https://github.com/LISTEN-moe/discord-bot)

-## Resulting code

-If you want to compare your code to the code we've constructed so far, you can review it over on the GitHub repository [here](https://github.com/Danktuary/Making-Bots-with-Discord.js/tree/master/code_samples/creating-your-bot/commands-with-user-input).